broxus/locklift/README.md

 chai.use(lockliftChai);
 ```

-This plugin is providing useful things for testing everscale contract
+This plugin is providing useful things for testing TVM contract

 1. `.emit`